kubernetes-sigs/aws-fsx-csi-driver/docs/troubleshooting.md

 ##### Characteristics:

 1. The underlying file system has a large number of files
+2. Your configuration requires setting volume ownership, which can be verified by seeing `Setting volume ownership` in kubelet logs
-2. When calling `kubectl get pod <pod-name>` you see an error message similar to this:
+3. When calling `kubectl get pod <pod-name>` you see an error message similar to this:
 ```
 Warning  FailedMount  kubelet    Unable to attach or mount volumes: unmounted volumes=[fsx-volume-name], unattached volumes=[fsx-volume-name]: timed out waiting for the condition
 ```

 ##### Likely Cause:
 Volume ownership is being set recursively on every file in the volume, which prevents the pod from mounting the volume for an extended period of time.
 See https://github.com/kubernetes/kubernetes/issues/69699